ninja-asa/cells_stats_utils/README.md

 ```

 ## Usage

 ### How to run?

 Open a terminal and enter
 `cd path\to\restructIMARIS\restructdata`
-and run
+and either run

+`python process_dendrite_data.py` or

-`python restruct_data`.
+`python process_cells_data.py`

-You will be prompted to select a folder.
+In both cases, you will be prompted to select a folder.
 This folder shall contain the "Sample"'s data where for example a folder shall have:

 ```
+process_cells_data
 (SELECTED FOLDER)
 ¦
 +---SampleA